-The assets of WEST V are not available to satisfy the Company's obligations other than the obligations specific to WEST V. WEST V is consolidated VIE for financial statement presentation purposes.
-WEST V's ability to make distributions and pay dividends to the Company is subject to the prior payments of its debt and other obligations and WEST V's maintenance of adequate reserves and capital.
-Under WEST V, cash is collected in a restricted account, which is used to service the debt and any remaining amounts, after debt service and defined expenses, are distributed to the Company.
+The assets of WEST III, WEST IV, WEST V and WEST VI are not available to satisfy the Company's obligations other than the obligations specific to the applicable WEST entity.
+WEST III, WEST IV, WEST V and WEST VI are consolidated for financial statement presentation purposes.
+WEST III, WEST IV, WEST V and WEST VI's ability to make distributions and pay dividends to the Company is subject to the prior payment of their debt and other obligations and their maintenance of adequate reserves and capital.
+Under WEST III, WEST IV, WEST V and WEST VI, cash is collected in restricted accounts, which are used to service the debt and any remaining amounts, after debt service and defined expenses, are distributed to the Company.
 Additionally, a portion of maintenance reserve payments and lease security deposits are formulaically accumulated in restricted accounts and are available to fund future maintenance events and to secure lease payments, respectively.
-The WEST V indenture requires that a minimum threshold of maintenance reserve and security deposit balances be held in restricted cash accounts.
+The WEST III, WEST IV, WEST V and WEST VI indentures require that a minimum threshold of maintenance reserve and security deposit balances be held in restricted cash accounts.